Geologic Publications and Data

 list of magazine volumes (PDF).

 Obtaining Geological Publications

-Almost all formal Pennsylvania Geological Survey publications can be borrowed from the survey library or through an interlibrary loan.
+Almost all formal Pennsylvania Geological Survey publications can be borrowed from the

-Free publications that are still in print may be ordered from the Pennsylvania Geological Survey by email.
-These include most of the:
+In addition to being available online or in libraries, free publications that are still in print may be ordered from the Survey by

 When emailing your request, please include: